ysbecca/py-wsi/README.md

 This library was built using the following, but may be compatible with previous versions:

 python==3.6.1
 numpy==1.15.2
 lmdb==0.93
 openslide-python==1.1.1
 Shapely==1.6.4
 h5py==2.7.0

-1. Check dependencies listed in above and in setup.py; notably, openslide-python which requires openslide, lmdb, and h5py.
+1. Check dependencies listed in above and in setup.py; notably, openslide, openslide-python, lmdb, and h5py.
 The python geometry package Shapely is used for inferring labels from XML annotations.

 ```
 brew install openslide